Mael-Le-Garrec/E46/notes.md

 I couldn't test the fuel rail pressure, but I think my problem could come from the fuel pump or the fuel filter.
 I ordered a fuel pump and we'll see if it's better or not.

+### MS42_0110C6_32KB_hatrix_E85_V0.3.bin

+This map adds the Alpha/n map corrected for E85, I had forgotten it… The MPG counter is correct, a bit less than 11L/100km for now.
+The issue I felt with the v0.2 version was the fuel pump, everything seems OK now!

+### MS42_0110C6_32KB_hatrix_E85_V0.4.bin

+I tested this map for a really short time.
+It has been made using the previous 1h30 log to infer a curve fore the load/IPW.
+The values seemed a bit too rich (40% in some areas) but I decided to go with it anyway.
+Result: LTFT around -2.5.
+I decided to stop the test given that my assumptions seemed to be true!
+I will try a different fit or maybe I'll stick with the v0.3 for now.